ArobyR/react-to-print-functional-components/README.md

     $ yarn add react

-  Download the React to print dependency:
+  Download and install the React to print dependency:

     $ npm i -D react-to-print